jianqiuz/MoistureFunctions/README.md

    * This folder contains a compiled dataset from published incubation studies (*dataset.csv*).
 The dataset contains measurements from 63 different soils.
 An R markdown file is provided with descriptions on the analysis and graph generation.

+* Folder--Field_mmk_analysis

+   * This folder contains a compiled dataset from published field observations (*field_dataset.csv*).
+The dataset contains measurements from 36 different soils.
+An R markdown file is provided with descriptions on the analysis and graph generation.